08 December 2009

 08 December, 2009 05:20

-Blogger Devorah Chayah said...
+Blogger Tomer Devorah said...

 Reuven, Aryeh makes an excellent point.
 And it is our responsibility to talk to people this way at every opportunity; to set their thinking right as often as possible.
 The more they hear it, the more it will sink in.
 Fight fire with fire.
 This is how the government organs are brainwashing the people into accepting things like "Two states for two peoples is the only solution."
 Tell a lie often enough and people begin to believe it.
 Counter it with the truth at every turn and we might have a chance.